Nelson-E-S/CSC211H-HP/README.md

 ## What I learned
 * How to build an app with QT
 * How to design a visually appealing app in QT
-* How to custom make a different features and processes for the smooth operation of a QT app
+* How to custom make different features and processes for the smooth operation of a QT app

 ## Built with
 * QT creator 4.13.2